This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy provides its team members with a set of written procedures to support them in managing its services.
 It keeps people’s sensitive information secure, and its team members are adequately equipped to safeguard vulnerable adults and children.
-They make changes to the way they work to help improve dispensing accuracy.
+Team members discuss things that go wrong so they can learn from them.
+But they do not always keep records of their mistakes, so they may miss some opportunities to improve.

 Principle 2.
 Staff